 If you do have an active herpes outbreak, your doctor can prescribe you a medication like Valtrex.

 You Can Get Tested for Herpes Today

 Never attempt to diagnose yourself.
-Experts agree that a physical exam alone is not enough.
+Even a visual exam for herpes by a doctor is often wrong.
 These days, professionals prefer to confirm everything with lab tests.